MaxRees1/tower_game/README.md

 ```

 #### setGameSuccess
-hook for number of current succesful game
+hook for number of current succesful game:
-This function takes in one parameters, score, and sets GameSuccess to successCount.
+This function takes in one parameter, score, and sets GameSuccess to successCount.
 ```
 function(successCount) {
   // your logic